MickinSahni/ink-and-toner-47/README.md

 So, how do we make data.gov more accessible for people and the AI tools they might use?

+## Features

 Our answer–
 1. Improve query-dataset matching and
 2. develop scale to measure the AI-friendliness of Data.gov datasets.

-## Features

-What does “AI-friendly” even mean?
+  - What does “AI-friendly” even mean?
 We tested sample datasets against GPT-4o, Command R+, etc. We developed a scale for how we assess this friendliness:
-Does the dataset have a data dictionary?
+  - Does the dataset have a data dictionary?
-Does the dataset have structured data?
+  - Does the dataset have structured data?
-Does the dataset contain structured data?
-Is the dataset a link to an external site?
+  - Is the dataset a link to an external site?

 ## Installation